jordanbrock/jordanbrock.github.com/_posts/2005-01-22-why-are-they-scared-it-will-prove-god-doesn-t-exist.markdown

 ---

-p. <a href="http://www.space.com/scienceastronomy/hubble_reaction_050121.html">Astronomers Surprised by White House Plan to Scuttle Hubble.</a>
+ <a href="http://www.space.com/scienceastronomy/hubble_reaction_050121.html">Astronomers Surprised by White House Plan to Scuttle Hubble.</a>

-	p.
 The White House that is, not the astronomers.